tfp-photonics/treams/docs/maxwell.rst

 where :math:`\boldsymbol E`, :math:`\boldsymbol H`, :math:`\boldsymbol D`, and
-:math:`\boldsymbol B` are the electric and magnetic fields, the displacement field, and the magnetic flux density (:func:`ptsa.efield`, :func:`ptsa.hfield`, :func:`ptsa.dfield`, :func:`ptsa.bfield`).
+:math:`\boldsymbol B` are the electric and magnetic fields, the displacement field, and the magnetic flux density (:func:`treams.efield`, :func:`treams.hfield`, :func:`treams.dfield`, :func:`treams.bfield`).
 All these quantities are complex valued fields, that depend on the angular frequency :math:`\omega` and the position :math:`\boldsymbol r`, which we omitted here for a conciser notation.
 The speed of light (in vacuum) :math:`c`, the free space impedance :math:`Z_0`, and the vacuum permittivity :math:`\epsilon_0` are chosen as constant prefactors such that all fields are normalized to the same units.
-Conventionally, within ptsa the (vacuum) wave number :math:`k_0 = \frac{\omega}{c}` is generally used to express the frequency.
+Conventionally, within treams the (vacuum) wave number :math:`k_0 = \frac{\omega}{c}` is generally used to express the frequency.

 For the transformation to the time domain we use for a general function